connection-lost/Intro-to-Open-Source/lab2.md

 https://github.com/connection-lost-intro-to-open-source/Lab2Exercise

 ##9.
 Write five sentences about choosing a project to work in this course and who will be users/customers and what license will you choose.
-Shuttle Tracker for RPI, MIT License
+Submitty, MIT license
-Users could be any RPI students taking the shuttle.
-Depending on the extensibility of the project, the project could also be used on any school or organization with busses that are linked to the iTrak API.
+Original target audience are RPI studens using homework submission server.
+Depending on the extensibility, the project could be used to evaluate any kind of homework assignment for any organization.
 The reason choosing MIT license is the code does not worth any real revenue, it is better to just give them to the community and let them free to adapt.

 Take 5 projects from Observatory or past RCOS Projects - create a table which project has which license.